-These guidelines are based on a compilation of best practices which are online in a wiki and as part of a conference proceedings.
+- These guidelines are based on a compilation of best practices which are online in a GitHub wiki and as part of a conference proceedings: Schmidt et al. 2016. - Special thanks Sarah J. Schmidt and Karen Masters for their work on this document.